Concrete flooring: a guide to concrete floor types, costs and design

 1. Poured concrete flooring is the most expensive option.
 Suitable for large, open-plan ground floor areas, or as an outdoor-indoor option.

-2. Concrete tile is more versatile than poured concrete and can be laid in virtually every room on to a cement mix base.
+2. Concrete tile is more versatile than poured concrete and can be laid in virtually every room onto a cement mix base.
 Ask your local builder for these.

-3. Concrete-effect tile is typically made from tough porcelain and cheaper than real concrete.
+3. Concrete-effect tile is typically made from tough porcelain and is cheaper than real concrete.
 Lots of suppliers and finishes to choose from.
 Suitable for experienced DIY laying.

 Concrete floor tiles are a cheaper alternative to poured concrete and are, in some cases, more practical.
 If you need to lift the flooring to fix underfloor heating or if a section of flooring is damaged, it is far easier to take up individual tiles, than to remove a section of poured flooring.